syedamaann/karpathy_lecture_chat/README.md

-# Learn better with Lecture Quiz and Smart Timestamps!
+# Learn better with Lecture Quiz, Smart Timestamps, and AI-Generated Infographics!

-I needed a quick way to review and quiz myself on Karpathy’s dense lecture videos.
+I needed a quick way to review and quiz myself on Karpathy's dense lecture videos.
 I thought it would be cool to generate custom timestamps for rewatching specific segments based on my quiz responses.
 So, I made this project using OpenAI's Whisper for video transcription and Pinecone for semantic search to help myself and others have an efficient study workflow, with better revision through targeted video playback.

+**NEW:** Now includes automatic infographic generation using Google's Nano Banana Pro (Gemini 3 Pro Image) to create visual summaries of lecture transcripts!

  <br />